Tea-Garden Soil and Branch-Blight Management Case | NS BIO

 Initial disease diagnosis and recording

-Tea Tree Completed Pruning and Using Agricultural Active Water No.2
+Tea Tree After Pruning and Agricultural Active Water No. 2 Application

 Location: Nantou Mingjian Gongxie Community | Date: December 16, 2022